 “That kid,” Jake whispered.
 “He’s pretty camp.
 Has to be gay, right?”

-“And nothing.
-You know it doesn’t bother me.”
+“And nothing.”
 Jake leaned closer.
 “Kennedy is going to make life hell for him, though.
 I can tell you that right now.”

-I winced at his mention of the foul-mouthed bully.
+I winced.
 Jonah Kennedy and his gang of equally small-minded thugs were barely tolerated by anyone outside the footy field in winter, but that never discouraged them from harassing their chosen victims.
 And Jake was right—the new kid may as well have painted a target on the back of his too-snug shirt.

-I could already sense the disgusted glower that Kennedy, slouched against the rear wall, was casting in his direction.
+I could already sense the disgusted glower that Kennedy, slouched against the rear wall between two sagging bookcases, was casting in his direction.

 He’d be more trouble than he was worth.

-“Good morning everyone, and welcome back!”
+“Good morning everyone, and welcome to your first day of year twelve!”
 The teacher’s chirpy voice cut through my less than gracious thoughts.
 “I trust you all had a nice summer break and are now ready to buckle down and study.”
 The statement was met by a chorus of groans.
 “It’s only one more year, guys,” she laughed.
 “It’ll be over before you know it.”

 Jake scoffed.
 “Yeah right.”